 FAQ

-• No, we are a first aid team and do not give out prescription medication.
-Please be aware that if you do give out medication you endanger yourself, your team members and especially the people we are trying to help.
+No. We are a first aid team and do not give out prescription medication.
+Handing out prescription medication endangers you, your team, and above all the people we are there to support.

-If you are working in Calais and Dunkirk these are the sort of injuries you will see:
+If you are working in Calais, these are the sort of conditions you will see:

 • Common cold